okami101/vuetify-admin/docs/guide/getting-started.md

 Then next step is to define CRUD pages for each resource by following this naming convention : `src/resources/{resource}/{action}.vue`.

-By default if no custom page action component is found, Vtec Admin uses basic CRUD page action that will try to guess all suited typed fields or inputs according to type of each property value of the first found resource item via `getList` data provider method.
+By default if no custom page action component is found, Vuetify Admin uses basic CRUD page action that will try to guess all suited typed fields or inputs according to type of each property value of the first found resource item via `getList` data provider method.

 ::: warning GUESSER MODE
 Note that it's more a quick starter mode and it should never be used on production !
 So create your own CRUD page as below stay heavily recommended.